waterbear-cloud/paco/docs/quickstart101.rst

 Quickstart Lab 101
 ==================

-This quickstart will walk you through creating an AIM project.
+This quickstart will walk you through creating and provisioning an AIM project.
 An AIM project is a directory of YAML files that semantically describes an Infrastructure as code (IaC) project.
 It consists of data for concepts such as networks, applications and environments.
+AIM projects can be provisioned to AWS using the AIM CLI.

-This Quickstart 101 will walk you through creating an AIM project that hosts a simple web application.
+You will learn how to create an AIM project that hosts a simple web application.
 You will copy a starting AIM project template, and provision the resources it defines to an AWS account.
 This will give you simple but working application.
 Later Quickstarts will demonstrate how to add a bastion, monitoring, alerting and a CI/CD.